Rice: High-yielding varieties

 The high-yielding varieties are a group of crops created during the Green Revolution to increase global food production radically.
 The first Green Revolution rice variety, IR8, was produced in 1966 at the International Rice Research Institute through a cross between an Indonesian variety named "Peta" and a Chinese variety named "Dee Geo Woo Gen".
 Green Revolution varieties were bred to have short strong stems so that the rice would not lodge or fall over.
 This enabled them to stay upright and productive even with heavy applications of fertiliser.

+C4 rice is a proposed rice that uses C4 carbon fixation to improve the efficiency of photosynthesis and hence crop yield.
+The C4 Rice Consortium launched in 2006.
+It has explored the use of five maize genes to allow rice to create malic acid from carbon dioxide.
+If successful this might also increase the crop's efficiency of water use.
+Work has continued until 2026 on prototyping changes both to metabolism and to leaf anatomy.

 Expression of human proteins

 Ventria Bioscience has genetically modified rice to express lactoferrin and lysozyme which are proteins usually found in breast milk, and human serum albumin.
 These proteins have antiviral, antibacterial, and antifungal effects.
 Rice containing these added proteins can be used as a component in oral rehydration solutions to treat diarrheal diseases, thereby shortening their duration and reducing recurrence.
-Such supplements may also help reverse anemia.
+Such supplements may also help reverse anaemia.